CS-150. Introduction to Computers and Information Processing. 3 Credits.

 This course provides students with an understanding of the basic abstract data types, associated operations and applying them to solve problems.
 Topics include: strings, lists, vectors, arrays, heaps, queues, stacks, buffers, searching and sorting, trees, and data formats.
 Prerequisites: CS-332 MA-123 OR MA-143.

 CS-415.
-Introduction to Parallel Robotics and Cell Phone Programming.
+Robotics Fundamentals and Programming.
 3 Credits.

 CS-489.
-Network Technology, Protocols, and Defense.
+Network Technology Protocols and Defense.
 3 Credits.

 In this course we will provide students with an understanding of the components in a network environment, their roles, and communication methods and the techniques that can be taken to protect network and communication assets from cyber threats.
 Topics include: network architectures/infrastructure/services/protocols (TCP/IP - v4 and v6, DNS, HTTP, SSL, TLS), network address translation and sub-netting, network analysis/troubleshooting, network evolution (change management, BYOD), remote and distributed management, implementing IDS/IPS, firewalls and VPNs , honeypots and honeynets, network monitoring and traffic analysis, minimizing exposure (attack surface and vectors), network access control (internal and external), DMZs / proxy servers, network hardening, mission assurance, network policy development and enforcement, network operational procedures, and network attacks (e.g., session hijacking, man-in-the-middle).
 Prerequisites: IS-380.